CKRancher/rancher/README.md

 monitoring-demo-prometheus-operator-kubernetes-storage.yaml                    monitoring-demo-prometheus-operator-prometheus.yaml
 ```

-To understand more on how these rules are loaded into Prometheus we should check the Pods' details.
-We can see for prometheus container the config file which is used `etc/prometheus/config_out/prometheus.env.yaml`.
-Checking further this config will show us the location of the files or the frequency set for yaml files to be rechecked.
+To understand more on how these rules are loaded into Prometheus, let's check the Pod's details.
+We can see that the config file used for the prometheus container is  `etc/prometheus/config_out/prometheus.env.yaml`.
+This config file will show us the location of the files or the frequency set for yaml files to be rechecked.

 ```bash
 $ kubectl -n monitoring describe pod prometheus-demo-prometheus-operator-prometheus-0